pcraig3/usc-jobs/README.txt

 Donate link: http://example.com/
 Tags: comments, spam
 Requires at least: 3.5.1
-Tested up to: 3.6
+Tested up to: 4.0
-Stable tag: 0.8.3
+Stable tag: 0.9.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework to be included.
+Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework (and Collapseomatic) to be included.

 == Description ==

-Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework to be included.
+Plugin creates a new 'Jobs' Custom Post Type -- expects the Admin Page Framework (and Collapseomatic) to be included.

 List of features we want: